-(1) The type and scope of the services are described as far as possible in the individual contract.
-The basis for this are the preliminary discussions between the contractual partners and the documents created in the process.
-On this basis, the project management services are continuously developed.
+(1) The type and scope of the services are described in the individual contract as far as possible.
+The basis for this is the preliminary discussions between the contractual partners and the documents created during this process.
+On this basis, the services within the framework of project management are continuously developed.

-(7) If Heinrich Marketing provides more than insignificant additional services at the request of the customer, in case of doubt these will be remunerated on a time fee basis according to the general rates of Heinrich Marketing.
+(7) If Heinrich Marketing provides more than insignificant additional services at the request of the customer, these will be remunerated on a time-based basis according to the general rates of Heinrich Marketing.
 The general remuneration rate is currently €105 plus VAT per hour.
-An additional service is considered insignificant if it does not take up more than 30 minutes of working time.
+An additional service is considered irrelevant if it does not take up more than 30 minutes of working time.

-(2) The granting of usage and exploitation rights by Heinrich Marketing is subject to the condition precedent that the customer has paid for the services in full.
-Until full payment has been made, use is only revocable within the scope of the actions to be performed by the customer (e.g. tests).
+(2) The granting of rights of use and exploitation by Heinrich Marketing is subject to the condition precedent that the services have been paid for in full by the customer.
+Until payment has been made in full, use is only revocable as part of the contractual actions to be performed by the customer (e.g. tests).
 The revocable permission ends automatically if the customer is in arrears with the payment of a remuneration component, unless the payment arrears are insignificant.

-(3) Unless otherwise stipulated in the individual contract for services from Heinrich Marketing, the customer receives a simple, non-transferable right to use for the contractually intended purposes.
+(3) Subject to deviating regulations in the individual contract, the customer receives a simple, non-transferrable right to use the services of Heinrich Marketing for the contractually intended purposes.

-(6) The customer will retain copyright notices (e.g. copyright notices) or other references to Heinrich Marketing in or with services unchanged.
+(6) The customer will retain copyright (e.g. copyright notices) or other references to Heinrich Marketing in or with services unchanged.